tejaslimbad735/TejasAI/README.md

 # TejasAI
 That is ChatBot.
-You can question anyone
+You can question anyone.
+Simple AIbot